Experience Nhatundwe

 Each morning begins with a fresh breakfast at the accommodation before we head over to the activity centre, in Praia da Barra, for the day’s briefing.
 Once we are all kitted up we will walk you through the plan for the day, sea conditions, and what to look out for once we’re out on the boat.

-Right after we will get down to the beach where we will be launching from to head out as sea and get ready for the day in search of humpback whales.
+Right after we will get down to the beach where we will be launching from to head out to sea and get ready for the day in search of humpback whales.

-Over the next several days, you’ll spend around six hours on the ocean each day, exploring the rich waters off Praia do Tofo.
+Over the next several days, you’ll spend around six hours on the ocean each day, exploring the rich waters off Praia do Tofo and Praia da Barra.
 Our main focus is, of course, the migrating humpback whales, which fill the bay with blows, tail slaps, and breaching displays throughout the season.
 Whenever conditions allow and the whales are receptive, we’ll carefully attempt to enter the water for a respectful, in-water encounter, always following guidelines to ensure both your safety and the whales’ well-being.

 But the magic of Tofo extends far beyond the humpbacks.
 As we move along the coastline, we’ll keep our eyes open for whale sharks, manta rays, playful pods of dolphins, curious turtles, and whatever else the ocean decides to reveal that day.
 Some outings are filled with calm cruising and surface action, others burst into life with unexpected encounters that make each day completely unique.